• Thick-Cut Pork Loin Chops

 Product description

-Cut thick by our expert butchery team, our outdoor-reared, heritage breed, dry-aged pork* chops have outstanding depth of flavour.
+Cut thick by our expert butchery team, our outdoor-reared, heritage breed, dry-aged pork chops have outstanding depth of flavour.
 Middle White and Tamworth pigs provide the perfect covering of fat to render.
-Always bone-in for moisture retention and to slow down cooking to achieve that golden, crispy sear for delicious porkiness.
+Always bone-in for moisture retention, which also slows down cooking and helps achieve a golden, crispy sear for delicious porkiness.

-Sear over a high heat followed by a brief bake in the oven, perhaps with apples, onions, sage and a splash of cider, the resulting juices reduced with double cream and Dijon mustard for a quick and luxurious sauce.
-Equally at home barbecued over medium hot coals, turning frequently to crisp and caramelise the fat.
+Sear over a high heat, followed by a brief bake in the oven, perhaps with apples, onions, sage and a splash of cider.
+Reduce the resulting juices with double cream and Dijon mustard for a quick, luxurious sauce.
+Equally at home barbecued over medium-hot coals, turning frequently to crisp and caramelise the fat.

-"Question is, why would you ever have a thin cut pork chop?
+"Question is, why would you ever have a thin-cut pork chop?
 These Swaledale chops are well fatted, so important for a juicy result.
-For such a chop and a pre-cook of the rind is important for those seeking crackling.
+For such a chop, a pre-cook of the rind is important for those seeking crackling.
 Score the skin with a very sharp knife in vertical cuts along the length of the chop.
 Heat some oil in the frying pan and stand the chop on its rind.
-If tempted to fall to one side then simply clamp it between two wooden spoons resting on each side.
+If tempted to fall to one side, then simply clamp it between two wooden spoons resting on each side.
 Slowly cook the skin until it’s become coloured, blistered and crisp.
 Then fry it hard and briskly on one side with your chosen seasoning until coloured.
 Flip it onto its raw side and put straight in the oven where the raw side will colour.

 More usually, I like to fry apple segments with onions and fresh thyme, finishing them with brandy.
 Sautéed apples also go very well with fresh sage leaf butter.